gabxetc/gabxetc/README.md

 - 👋 Hi, I’m @gabxetc
-- 👀 I’m interested in music, photography, fullstack development The Sims, Play station 2 and Food.
+- 👀 I’m interested in music, photography, fullstack development, data analytics, UI/UX Design, The Sims, Play station 2 and Food.
-- 🌱 I currently know Java, HTML, CSS, JavaScript and Python
+- 🌱 I currently know Java, HTML, CSS, JavaScript, Dart, Flutter and Python.
-- 💞️ I’m looking to collaborate on beginner projects.
+- 💞️ I’m looking to create my own projects and share them with the world!
-- 📫 How to reach me: via email
+- 📫 How to reach me: via email => gabriellechitamu@gmail.com

 <!---
 gabxetc/gabxetc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.